ElisR/DirichletFlowMatching/README.md

 Before getting started, let's specify the noisy prior distribution to be the uniform density on the simplex i.e. a Dirichlet distribution[^3] with uniform prior:
 $$q(\mathbf{x}^0) = \mathrm{Dir}(\mathbf{x}^0; \boldsymbol{\alpha} = (1, \ldots, 1)^T)$$

-[^3]: Recall that the Dirichlet distribution is the _conjugate prior_ for a multinomial distribution in Bayesian statistics, meaning that if we started with Dirichlet prior over the class probabilities, the posterior distribution over class probabilities after observing samples drawn from a multinomial distribution will also be a Dirichlet distribution with modified parameters.
+[^3]: The Dirichlet distribution is the _conjugate prior_ for a multinomial distribution in Bayesian statistics, meaning that if we started with Dirichlet prior over the class probabilities, the posterior distribution over class probabilities after observing samples drawn from a multinomial distribution will also be a Dirichlet distribution with modified parameters.
 $\boldsymbol{\alpha}$ can be interpreted as the number of prior observations of each class.
 A prior of $\boldsymbol{\alpha} = (1, \ldots, 1)^T$ therefore means you pretend that you have seen every class once when drawing from a multinomial.